salesforce/pomgen/README.md

 # Default value: config/pom_template.xml
 pom_template_path=

-# The list of every maven_install rule name defined in WORKSPACE where dependencies are defined, comma-separated
+# The list of all maven install json files with pinned dependencies, comma-separated.
+All dependencies that pomgen encounters in BUILD files must be backed by
+# a *_install.json file listed here.
-# Default value: maven
+# Default value: maven_install.json
-# Example value: maven,deprecated
+# Example value: tools/maven_install/*.json,another/path/to/mvn_install.json,
-maven_install_rule_names=
+maven_install_paths=

 [crawler]
 # A list of path prefixes that are not crawled by pomgen.
 Any dependency